amja/tictactoe/README.md

 # Ultimate Tic-Tac-Toe
-An independent final project for CS0150 at Brown University.
-Created in the autumn of 2016.
+Created in the Autumn of 2016 at Brown University.

 ## Why
 Instead of choosing one of the three predefined projects, I chose to design my own.
 This involved